weixiaopassking/GLINS/README.md

 # multisensor_fusion_localization_study
-This repo is just  a record for my slam study.The project is still coding.
+This repo is just  a record for my study.The project is still coding.

 **Related video**:
 **Pipeline:**